kualistories/kuali-website/_posts/2017-10-15-Conversations-with-Jason-Lee.markdown

 Well, I would say I did my research pretty thoroughly before entering; my main attraction to the course was actually to involve myself in doing interesting stuff but the heavy focus on research really wasn’t a good fit for me.
 This is my personal opinion, but I find the lecturers also kind of taught for the sake of teaching.

->...they really take the time to get to know us and enrich our knowledge.
+>They really take the time to get to know us and enrich our knowledge.

 I’m enjoying my time here (in Singapore) much more as we have very thought-provoking discussions and the lecturers are quite passionate about teaching, they really take the time to get to know us and enrich our knowledge.